DustinScharf/musiccharts/README.md

 ### Does someone have a TIDAL-API with search function by just username+passord login?
 Or is intrested in writing one in coop?
-This could be a great combination for DJs.
+This could be a great combination with this script for DJs.